Zeehan: Economy

 In 2018, construction began on the $280 million Granville Harbour Wind Farm, Tasmania's tallest wind farm, located 35 km north-west of Zeehan.
-It took Tasmania to 100 per cent renewable energy, and in 2020, it was Australia's best performing wind farm.
+This took Tasmania to 100 percent renewable energy, and in 2020, it was Australia's best performing wind farm.

-In 2022, Avesbury mine opened- bringing lots of job opportunities for the town of Zeehan and surrounds.
+In 2022, the Avebury nickel mine re-opened after an extended period in care and maintenance.
+In June 2024, due to the falling nickel price, Avebury again entered care and maintenance, with the loss of approximately 180 jobs.

 Tourism features

 The main streetscape of Zeehan is one significant feature of the town, featuring many boom-time and pre-Federation buildings.
 Among these attractions is the Gaiety Theatre, Grand Hotel and the West Coast Heritage Centre (formerly known as the West Coast Pioneers Museum) located within the former Zeehan School of Mines and Metallurgy building.
 The West Coast Heritage Centre features examples of Tasmania's mineral emblem, the valuable crystal crocoite, as well as other geological specimens and historic mining artefacts.

 Notable people

 The famed concert pianist Eileen Joyce was born in Zeehan, and Eileen Joyce Memorial Park in Zeehan was named in her honour.
 Reverend Dorothy McRae-McMahon, Australia's first openly gay clergy member and human rights activist was born in Zeehan.